cmarieelder/smartphone_human_activity_recognition/README.md

 # smartphone_human_activity_recognition

 ## Scripts
-`run_analysis.R`: generates two tidy data sets from the raw data: one of merged test and training data with means and standard deviations of measurements, and one of the averages of each variable in the first tidy data set for each activity and each subject.
+* <b>`run_analysis.R`</b>: generates two tidy data sets from the raw data: one of merged test and training data with means and standard deviations of measurements, and one of the averages of each variable in the first tidy data set for each activity and each subject.
 Downloads raw data from the database URL using `download_file.R`.

+### src files:
-`download_file.R`: helper script for downloading a file from a given URL into a destination, if the destination doesn't already exist.
+* <b>`download_file.R`</b>: helper script for downloading a file from a given URL into a destination, if the destination doesn't already exist.

 ## Getting and Cleaning Data Project
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.